Junipilly/Junipilly/README.md

 I'm fine with C+h when im not with them though!

+please DNC! i put a lot of effort into these skins!!

+i also do not roleplay so apologies if i ignore you if you approach me to do so!

 *Check out my art at the bottom :D!!* ↓

 ### ⁺˚⋆｡°✩₊✩°｡⋆˚⁺